The Golden Voyage of Sinbad: Casting

 The film was shot between June and August 1972.

-An early charcoal/pencil illustration depicted a one-eyed centaur battling a giant Neanderthal-like creature.
-However, this creature was eventually replaced by a griffin in the final version of the film.
-The idea of the Neanderthal was later used in Sinbad and the Sinbad and the Eye of the Tiger (1977).
+Special effects

+Harryhausen spent months animating alone the numerous legendary creatures Sinbad the Sailor encounters : homunculus, animated statues, a one-eyed centaur and a griffin.

+He did it in stop motion—24 frames a second—, with puppets his father helped him design, and used rear projection, lighting design and perspective techniques to edit the live action footage.

+Harryhausen aknowledged that, due to aniconism in Islam, Sinbad's dhow shouldn't have a figurehead.
+But he was pleased with the scene of this wooden siren statue attacking the crew, controlled by the evil wizard.

+To prepare for the shooting of the live-action fight with a stone statue of Kali, the actors rehearsed with three stuntmen strapped together with a belt, a saber in each hand.
+Harryhausen then reproduced Kali's fight choreography in his studio, moving a total of 144 arms for each second of the sequence.

 Reception

 Critical reception

 The Golden Voyage of Sinbad received generally favorable reviews from critics.
 On Rotten Tomatoes, it holds a rating of 75% based on 16 reviews, with an average rating of 5.6/10.

 Box office

 In the United States and Canada, The Golden Voyage of Sinbad emerged as a commercial success at the box-office, earning a total revenue of $11,000,000, including $5,000,000 in rentals, bringing its total gross to $16,000,000—the equivalent of $78,227,342 in 2016 dollars.
 The film was produced on a modest budget of $982,351, a small sum even for a film in the early 1970s.

 Overseas, it sold 37 million tickets in the Soviet Union and 527,437 tickets in France, for a combined total of at least 37,527,437 tickets sold internationally.

 However, Columbia Pictures did not fully benefit from the film's success, as they had sold off all their interest in its 1974 slate to Bright-Persky Associates.